keboola/component-ms-sharepoint/README.md

 allows you to choose which of the names you wish to use in the result table.

 **NOTE** that when using the `display name` duplicate column names will be automatically deduplicated.
-Also some of the system columns are prefixed with `_`, these underscores will be dropped since Storage columns cannot start with underscore signs.
+Also some of the system columns are prefixed with `_`, these underscores will be dropped since the *Storage* columns cannot start with underscore signs.

 ## Storage load setup